OVERNIGHT OXIMETRY TESTING PROCESS

 Vitalistics makes the oximetry testing process easy for patients.

 The Oximetry Testing Process: What is an Overnight Oximetry Test?

-Pulse oximeters record oxygen saturation and heart rate levels of patients overnight.
+The overnight oximetry testing process is a simple way to access your overnight oxygen levels.
+Pulse oximeters record oxygen saturation and heart rate levels of patients overnight while asleep.
 This is an easy self-administered test that is done from the comfort of your own home.
-It is a small easy to use oximeter device that consists of an oxygen sensor clipped to your finger.
+It is a small, easy to use oximeter device that consists of an oxygen sensor clipped to your finger.
 You sleep with the oximeter overnight and it records data continuously throughout the night.
 The data recorded measures your blood oxygen levels and results in a comprehensive report your physician will review.

 An overnight oximetry test is a useful tool used for determining if a patient has hypoxemia (abnormally low concentration of oxygen in the blood) and is in need of home oxygen, or if the patient is already on home oxygen therapy, they may need to increase or decrease their current levels.
 Typically if oxygen levels fall below and are sustained at or below 88-90 percent the patient is in need of home oxygen therapy.